Combined address and search bar

 - Click one of the predictive search suggestions that appear or press Enter.

 Predictive search suggestions appear as you type.
-If you want to view results from another search engine, such as Yahoo!, Amazon, or Bing, click the corresponding tab that appears at the lower-right part of the predictive search suggestion box.
+If you want to view results from another search engine, such as Yahoo!, Amazon, or Bing, click the corresponding tab that appears in the lower-right part of the predictive search suggestion box.

 If you already know the location of a page, type the web address directly into the combined address and search bar and press Enter to navigate to that page.
 For example, type